Revive101/Aurorium/README.md

 <h1 align="center">Aurorium</h1>
-<p align="center">Aurorium is the heart of the Revive101 project, designed to manage the files associated with the Wizard101 client revival.
+<p align="center">Aurorium is the heart (*Not the core!*) of the Revive101 project, designed to manage the files associated with the Wizard101 client revival.
 We've open-sourced Aurorium to foster transparency, collaboration, and community involvement in our mission to bring back the magic of Wizard101.</p>

 -----------------